Letter to Brezhnev: Production

 The film was shot in three weeks on a small budget with fees deferred to those involved.
 Scenes were filmed in the State Nightclub, a prominent Liverpool venue in the 1980s.
 It assisted Liverpool in becoming the second most filmed city in the UK after London.
-For the soundtrack, Sandie Shaw re-recorded the song "Always Something There to Remind Me", and Bronski Beat's "Hit That Perfect Beat" was also used.
+For the soundtrack, Sandie Shaw re-recorded the song "Always Something There to Remind Me", and an early version of Bronski Beat's "Hit That Perfect Beat" was also used.

 Reception

 Los Angeles Times critic Kevin Thomas described Letter to Brezhnev as "a winner, [and] further evidence of the enduring renewal of the British film industry".
 Walter Goodman of The New York Times wrote: "The zesty script by Frank Clarke is at once shamelessly romantic ('You look to the star and think of me') and unromantically streetwise ('Talk about roamin' hands and Russian fingers')."
 Roger Ebert of the Chicago Sun-Times concluded:Letter to Brezhnev is strong because it is simple.
 It is not really about romance at all.
 It is about how idealism can be a way of escaping from the rat race.
 It is about a young woman with the courage to try something dramatic to break out of the trap she's in.
 It is also about a brave new tradition in British filmmaking, in which the heroes are ordinary people, seen with love.Kate Muir, writing for The Times in 2017, said the film "creaks a little with age and its crew of young actors sometimes seems stagey.
 Yet it has ebullient energy".
 The reviewer for the BFI's Screenonline website described it as having "done more than perhaps any other film before or since in putting Liverpool on the cinematic map".

 The film opened at the top of the UK box office where it remained for two weeks.

 Letter to Brezhnev holds a 100% rating on Rotten Tomatoes based on six reviews.

+In 2026 Letter to Brezhnev was readapted into a stage play.